netdata/netdata/packaging/installer/methods/kubernetes.md

 </TabItem>
 <TabItem value="existing_installations" label="Existing Installations">

+<h3> Connect an existing Netdata installation to Netdata Cloud </h3>

 On an existing installation, in order to Connect it to Netdata Cloud you will need to override the configuration values by running the `helm upgrade` command and provide a file with the values to override.